metal3d/docker-auto-dnsmasq/README.md

 # and more...
 ```

-And to make it great, it also makes containers able to hit that DNS entries from "default" docker network.

-Docker-dns service is also able to filter hostnames to avoid DNS resolution to other containers names if the container is not in a "docker network".

-**For Ubuntu users**, and all others who's using **systemd-resolved**:
-This branch is a test that is configuring systemd-resolved to use dnsmasq as secondary DNS server.
-For now, it's working but there is a "little" problem: name resolution is not quickly refreshed and you may need to wait several seconds (sometimes more than 30s) to be able to resolve names.
-I don't know why and I will make some tests to find a solution.
-If you've got solution: Welcome !

-Also, again for systemd-resolved users, the network icon is saying that something is wrong... but I still have internet connection and no problem to resolve internal names as docker hostnames - So... what's the problem ?
+This service is **not made for production servers, this is a tool for users on local compuuter**.

+Please, read the entire README file, it's important to resolve possible problems, and to make configuration to fit your needs.

+You will be able to resolve:

+- hostnames given to the containers (all .docker by default, but you can change that)
+- containername.networkname for docker network, eg. with docker-compose, excepting for the "bridge" network that is the default network

+You can change options in `/etc/docker/docker-auto-dns.conf` file created by the Makefile.

 ## Requirements

-To install docker-dns, you only need that requirements:
+To install docker-auto-dns, you only need that requirements:

 - You need Python3
+- NetworkManager
-- A Linux distribution using Systemd
+- A Linux distribution using Systemd (with or without systemd-resolved)
 - You need "docker" python SDK - this is a standard package, please use your distribution package manager to install "python3-docker"

   ```